kuzudb/kuzu-docs/blog/2024-01-15-llms-graphs-part-2/index.md

 import TriplesBasedRAGOverview from './triples-based-rag-overview.png';

-# Role of Knowledge Graphs in RAG Using Unstructured Data
+# RAG Using Unstructured Data & Role of Knowledge Graphs

 [In my previous post](https://kuzudb.com/docusaurus/blog/llms-graphs-part-1), I gave an overview of question answering (Q&A) systems that use LLMs